intel/neural-compressor/docs/source/sq_medium_blog.md

 tensor([[0.6837, 0.4734, 0.7451],
         [0.9301, 0.1751, 0.6821]])
 ```
 And the loss is
 ```bash
 >>> loss = torch.nn.MSELoss()(W_dq, W)
 >>> loss.item()
 5.637690492221736e-07
 ```

-Through this example, we can see that per-channel quantization has finer granularity and has lower loss.
+Through this example, we can see that per-channel quantization is finer granularity and has lower loss.

 #### Matmul quantization example
 For a linear layer in most model, $Y=X \cdot W$, we can quantize both the weights and activations in order to reduce the storage and accelerate inference.
 Using per-tensor scale quantization to show the process.
 ```python
 def quantize_per_tensor_absmax(x, n_bits=8):
     scales = x.abs().max()